brianholland99/main_system_install/README.md

 ## Overview

-This repo contains the steps for the initial install for a minimal Ubuntu 16.04 server install with an initial salt master/minion.
+This repo contains the steps for the initial minimal install from an Ubuntu 16.04 server ISO with an initial salt master/minion.
 Additional software and configuration will controlled via salt.

 ## Phases